 Rights of Tenants

 The tenants cannot be evicted from the property without sufficient cause.
-The rent law differs from state to state, in some states a court order is required to evict the tenants.
+The rent law differs from state to state, in some states a court order is necessary to evict the tenants.
 Above all, the owner cannot evict a tenant if the tenant agrees to all the terms and conditions regards the increase in rent.

 The owner has to inform the tenant prior to any visits.
 In other words, once the property is rented out, the landlords cannot enter the property without the permission of the tenants.